-In a deep, medium saucepan over low to medium heat, melt the sugar.
-Stir it gently with a rubber spatula while it melts.
-It will first clump together, then gradually melt into a brown amber liquid.
+Melt the sugar In a deep, medium saucepan over low to medium heat.
+Stir it gently with a wooden spoon or heatproof spatula while it melts.
+It will clump together, then gradually melt into a brown amber liquid.

 Don't turn the heat up high or let it cook for too long or the sugar will burn and the caramel will be bitter.

 Once the sugar has melted, grab a whisk and add in the cubes of butter, two or three cubes at a time.
 Start whisking straightway while you do this and don't stop until all the butter has melted.

 It will form a thick caramel but initially, the mixture may look like it has split.
 Take care doing this because the mixture will bubble up a lot and steam.

 Adding the cream

 Once the butter has completely melted into the sugar, pour in the cream and keep whisking.
 Again, take extra care here as the cream will make the caramel bubble and rise.

 Whisk it and let it keep cooking until it turns into a runny and deep brown caramel sauce.
 It will look split initially as the cream hits the hot caramel, but just keep whisking.
 Afterward, take it off the heat and stir in the sea salt if using it.